 Among the Hoffman collection is a set of phonograph records that were made from radio broadcasts and some of the speeches that Hoffman made.
-Aside from newspapers, the radio shows were the conduit for mass communication of the day.
+Aside from newspapers, radio was the mass media of the day.

 A project of the East Brunswick Museum has been to convert these delicate records to digital audio files.
 This brings them to the public ears for the first time ever.
 They may not have been played since Hoffman’s time.
 He died in 1954.
 There were some 53 individual discs.
 From these, a total of 56 audio files have been created (some were not recoverable).